melzayet/ais-design-guide/README.md

 Azure Integration Serives (AIS) offer a modern hybrid integration solutions.
-They integrate apps, data and processes.
-To get the best out of those services, this guide will highlight:
+They integrate apps, data and processes across on-prem and cloud environments.
+To help create well-architected AIS solutions, this guide will highlight:
 1. The main components and interactions of an AIS solution
 2. The key design areas and decisions for AIS